Retail bankers help individuals manage their money and provide advice and financial services and products

 Look for job vacancies at:

-If you're on a management training scheme, it will most likely be a structured programme.
+If you're on a graduate management scheme, you'll follow a structured training programme.
 This typically involves spending some time in the branch so you understand the role of the staff you're managing.
 It involves learning about related services such as credit cards, loans and small business banking.
 You'll also spend time in regional offices.